Writing app scripts

 • $app is the app ID.
 It will typically be the ID from the app's manifest.toml, for example helloworld, but will be helloworld__2, __3 etc for multi-instance installs.

 • During install, answers to install questions are automatically available as bash variables.
-For example, the $domain setting corresponds to the domain question, same for $prefered_pet, etc...
-Note that - apart from special questions such as init_main_permission or user-provided passwords - they are also automatically saved as settings (cf next section).
+Typically, $domain and $path will contain the answers to the default install questions assuming they are defined in the manifest.toml.
+Answer values associated to any custom install questions will be available the same way, e.g. $prefered_pet for the custom question [install.prefered_pet] that would be defined in the manifest.
+Note that - apart from special questions such as init_main_permission or user-provided passwords - they are also automatically saved as settings (cf. next section).

 • During other scripts, all app settings are also loaded and automatically available.